-Ahhh, bone broth.
-It has become a wellness trend the past handful of years.
-People are doing bone broth fasts, swapping bone broth for their morning coffee, and you can even find bone broth touted in restaurants in New York, Denver, Portland, Los Angeles, and more.
+Bone broth has been trending for years.
+People are doing bone broth fasts, swapping bone broth lattes for their morning coffee, and you can even find bone broth touted in restaurants around the country.

-For centuries, and around the world, broth has been a staple in traditional cultures and has been revered for its healing powers.
-For example, dating back over 2,500 years in Chinese culture and medicine, bone broth has been used to support digestive health, nourish and strengthen the kidneys, as a blood builder, and to support your vital energy or Qi (pronounced “chee”).
+For centuries broth has been a staple in traditional cultures and has been revered for its healing powers.
+For example, dating back over 2,500 years in Chinese culture and medicine, bone broth has been used to support digestive health, nourish and strengthen the kidneys, as a blood builder, and to support your vital energy or "Qi."

 In the 12th century, Jewish philosopher physician Moses Maimonides termed chicken soup, “Jewish penicillin” for its anti-inflammatory benefits as well as a homemade remedy to prevent illness and to treat asthma, cold, and flu symptoms.
 It’s no wonder chicken soup has been a part of traditional Jewish kitchens for generations!

-Bone broth protects and supports joint & bone health
+3. Bone broth protects joint & bone health

-Remember that 70-80% of your immune system is housed in your gut.
-So, consuming foods that help repair and strengthen your gut lining (like bone broth!) will help support immune system function and help reduce inflammation.
-In addition to the collagen/gelatin, bone broth contains the amino acids proline, glutamine, and arginine, which contribute to its healing properties as they help alleviate leaky gut issues and support gut integrity.
+The gelatin, proline, glutamine, and arginine in bone broth help alleviate leaky gut issues and support immune function.
+70-80% of your immune system is housed in your gut.
+So, consuming foods that help repair and strengthen your gut lining, like bone broth, will help support immune system function and reduce inflammation.

 The healthier your gut, the healthier your immune system, the healthier YOU!

-Simply put, bone broth nourishes your entire body, including your skin, hair, nails, your joints, and your gut.
+Simply put, bone broth is a fantastic anti-inflammatory food, it's soothing to the digestive system and nourishes your entire body, including your skin, hair, nails, and joints.

 How to use bone broth

-Bone broth makes a great base for soups, stews, grains, gravy, and sauces.
-It can also be used to cook or sauté vegetables, and yep my fave -- straight up drinking from a mug!
-Basically, whenever a recipe calls for stock or broth, you can use your bone broth.
-You can even try swapping your morning coffee for a delicious bone broth latte!
-See recipe below.
+Bone broth is a great base for soups, stews, grains, gravy, and sauces.
+Use it to cook or sauté vegetables, and my fave -- drink straight from a mug.
+Whenever a recipe calls for stock or broth, you can use bone broth.

 How to make bone broth

-Bone broth is much easier to make than you might think!
-All you need is a crock pot or stock pot, filtered water, animal bones, vegetables, herbs, spices and some wine or apple cider vinegar.
-There are many great tutorials and recipes out there for bone broth.
-Here’s one recipe to start with.
+Bone broth is easier to make than you might think.
+All you need is a crock or stock pot, filtered water, animal bones, vegetables, herbs, spices and apple cider vinegar.
+Chicken Bone Broth Recipe.

-Thanksgiving is in 2 days!
-Save all those turkey bones and make broth!
 Don’t feel like putting in the effort to make homemade bone broth?
 I hear you.
-But keep in mind that making your own bone broth is way more economical, and more delicious than buying store bought.
-If you’re not ready to make it, but eager to reap the benefits, these are two high quality brands I recommend: Kettle and Fire, and Bonafide Provisions.
+But keep in mind that making your own bone broth is more economical, and delicious than buying store bought.
+If you’re not ready to make it (yet), but eager to reap the benefits, I recommend Bonafide Provisions or Kettle and Fire.

-It’s fall, and now is a great time to bring the grounding and healing benefits of traditionally made broth into your life.
-Let’s cozy up with a with a bowl or mug of warm, soothing broth.
+Now is the perfect time to bring the anti-inflammatory, gut healing, and immune-supportive benefits of bone broth into your life.
+Let’s cozy up with some warm, soothing broth.
 Are you with me?

 November 26, 2019